krzysu/truffle-todolist/README.md

 ## Todo

-- update list when new item created or marked as done
-- keep state in redux store (or useReducer)
-- refactor store and utils into one
 - test if two diff account don't see each others tasks, also on updates
-- react to network and account changes
+- react to network and account changes, update todos list
 - deploy contract to test network and publish frontend to netlify

 ## How to run localy